 Tanya Ott: In talking about laddering up, you all project that the value of the cloud market could reach US$640 billion in the next five years.
 That’s substantial.

-Mike Bechtel: Well, it’s where organizations are increasingly living.
-One of the things we’ve seen, Tanya, is that if an organization wishes to take advantage of all of those wonderful toys available from open-source software providers, ERPs, hyperscalers, etc., being cloud-native or at least cloud-centric is table stakes.
+Mike Bechtel: Well, it’s where organisations are increasingly living.
+One of the things we’ve seen, Tanya, is that if an organisation wishes to take advantage of all of those wonderful toys available from open-source software providers, ERPs, hyperscalers, etc., being cloud-native or at least cloud-centric is table stakes.
 That’s where the action is.

-Tanya Ott: The third theme in ecosystems is blockchain ready for business, and I was just reading an article this week where The Associated Press is going to start selling NFTs of its photojournalism.
-Cryptocurrency, NFTs—they’re everywhere, celebrities are doing it, news organizations doing it, politicians, athletes, you name it.
+Tanya Ott: The third theme in ecosystems is blockchain ready for business and I was just reading an article this week where The Associated Press is going to start selling NFTs of its photojournalism.
+Cryptocurrency, NFTs—they’re everywhere, celebrities are doing it, news organisations doing it, politicians, athletes, you name it.
 There’s a lot of action in that sector right now.

 Tanya Ott: One of the things that I’ve been thinking a lot about is the cyberthreats that we have out there.
 You know, I don’t have the skills anyway, but I’d sure hate to be on a cybersecurity team because it seems like there are these potential bad actors everywhere.
 And just the volume of the threat and the sophistication with which attacks are being launched right now could be completely overwhelming.